basmahieu/markdown-challenge/README.md

 * Travel

-#### You can always count on me when I know I have the knowledgde and capability to help you out
+#### You can always count on me when I have the knowledgde and capability to help you out and otherwise i will try anyway.

 I have a background in **digital design**, meaning I know some basics rules when designing a website.
 ( for example What's a good font height, is there enough contrast, spacing, ...)